atomisthq/docs/docs/automations/command-examples.md

 Tests live in the `test/` directory.
 Run them with `npm run test`.

-Commands usually produce side-effects, so we test by passing fake objects to substitute for messageClient, graphClient, etc. Creating fakes is easy in a language like JavaScript or TypeScript.
+Commands usually produce side-effects, so we test by passing fake objects to substitute for `messageClient`, `graphClient`, etc. Creating fakes is easy in a language like JavaScript or TypeScript.

 For instance, to test
 [a command](https://github.com/atomist/automation-client-samples-ts/blob/master/src/commands/simple/HelloChannel.ts)
-that sends a message to a channel, make a fake messageClient that only has one function:
+that sends a message to a Slack channel, make a fake `messageClient` that only has one function:

 ```typescript